 What are basics?

 Basics are for instance tank tops, t-shirts, plain trousers, tights, plain skirts etc. Most women have PILES of basics and we usually wear them.
 But mostly we tend to not let the basics be the back drop for the more interesting stuff.

 I, anyway, have a tendency to wear a plain, neutral top with plain neutral jeans.
 And no matter if I wear the blue, the grey or the black top, it’s the same look and nobody would be able to remember what I wore.
 It’s kind of boring.

 But if they are so boring, why would I spend time sewing them?

-Unless you are a full blown vintage dresser (like my friend and workspace partner, Nanna) you probably wear one or more basic garments every day – and wash it several times a month.
+Unless you are a full-blown vintage dresser (like my friend and workspace partner, Nanna) you probably wear one or more basic garments every day – and wash it several times a month.
 So why not make sure that your basics are of good quality, comfortable and fit you and your body type.
-And lasts for a long time?
+And last for a long time?

 You could, of course, buy good quality basics.
 But good basics are very expensive, and also hard to find.

 I wear a lot of jersey and knit.
 The reason why is that I prefer my clothes to be soft and comfortable, and because I have a Casual Core Style (I’ll tell you much more about core styles in a later blog post).
 Anyway.
 This means, I wear a lot of jersey tops.